petrbroz/svf-utils/README.md

     - to access Forge you must also specify credentials (`FORGE_CLIENT_ID` and `FORGE_CLIENT_SECRET`) or an authentication token (`FORGE_ACCESS_TOKEN`) as env. variables
 - optionally, use any combination of the following command line args:
+  - `--output-folder <folder>` to change output folder (by default '.')
   - `--output-type glb` to output _glb_ file instead of _gltf_
   - `--deduplicate` to try and remove duplicate geometries
   - `--skip-unused-uvs` to skip texture UVs that are not used by any material
   - `--compress` to compress meshes using Draco
+  - `--ignore-meshes` to exclude mesh geometry from the output
+  - `--ignore-lines` to exclude line geometry from the output
+  - `--ignore-points` to exclude point geometry from the output
+  - `--sqlite` to also generate a sqlite file containing the entire glTF manifest
 - optionally, set env. variable `DEBUG` to `cli:*` to see additional logs

 #### Unix/macOS